 Dog Surgery & Recovery Tips

 Some dog health issues require surgery... which means you're going to need to some ways to keep your dog calm AFTER surgery.
-Dog experts & veterinarians share the best ways to prepare your dog for surgery (even a routine spay or neuter).
-Plus, how to keep your dog calm following surgery and ways to speed up the recovery process.
+Dog moms and veterinarians share the best ways to prepare your dog for surgery (even a routine spay or neuter).
+Plus, how to keep your dog calm following surgery and ways to speed up the recovery process!

 I wish so badly that we had given in to using the E-collar earlier.
 We didn’t because we felt bad for the dog.
 We thought he would be scared of it or feel punished.
 P-shaw!
 No need to feel bad for something that will protect your dog and make him heal faster.
 AND get you a few extra hours of sleep!
 If I had this to do all over again, I would definitely use the E-collar — simply for our sanity.
 Here are some alternatives to E-collars.